johnkhore5911/my-tasks-app/readme.md

 My Tasks App
+Author: John
-Author: [Your Name]Assignment: React Native Developer Assignment for AffWorld LLCSubmission Deadline: 11/06/2025
+Assignment: React Native Developer Assignment for AffWorld LLCSubmission Deadline: 11/06/2025

 📋 Project Overview
 "My Tasks" is a mobile application built with React Native and Expo, designed to help users manage tasks efficiently.
 The app fulfills all core requirements and includes advanced features as specified in the AffWorld LLC assignment.
 It features a clean, intuitive interface with robust functionality, including task management, local notifications, and data persistence.